-1 Pitch, 1 Jerk, in basically 1 pitch per second tempo.
-1 pitch can be 1 full crank, 1/2 crank, or 1/4 crank or others.
-Has a moment of stillness at the end of each pitch so that the jig can free swim or free fall in a horizontal position.
+“1 pitch, 1 Jerk” (1 turn reeling and 1 lifting in 1 action) in about 1 action per second tempo.
+1 reeling can be 1 full crank, 1/2 crank, or 1/4 crank.
+Has a moment of stillness at the end of each lift so that the jig can free swim or free fall in a horizontal position.

 Works well in a fair sea condition, with any fish-active levels.
 As long as the condition allows it, you can surely find a pattern that fish bites within the range of this variation.

-Basically it’s the same applications as Slow Pitch Jerk, but with more powerful rod which really whips out the jig.
-This is different from the conventional hi speed jigging.
-The tempo is slow like Slow Pitch Jerk or even slower.
-Because the whipping is powerful that the jig flies for more distance and for longer time.
-After each poweful pitch you see the line slack on the water stays hanging there for a long time.
-Sometimes for 2 seconds and even 3 seconds.
-Characteristically uses long jigs.
+It’s the same line of applications as Slow Pitch Jerk, but with more powerful rod which really whips out the jig.
+This is different from the conventional hi-speed jigging.
+The tempo is slow like Slow Pitch Jerk or even slower (less frequent).
+Because the whipping is so powerful that the jig slides for more distance and for longer time.
+After each powerful pitch you see the line slack on the water suspending for a long time.
+Seafloor Control Messiah swims for the longest distance.
+Sometimes it swims for 2 seconds before starts falling.

 Works well in any sea conditions, with high fish-active level.
-Sometimes the movement switches on the unactive fish.
-It’s always worth to try it once at sunrise and sunset, when a big fish is expected.
+Sometimes the movement switches on the un-active fish too.
+This is basically a long shot for a big one.
+It’s always worth to try it at sunrise and sunset, when a big fish is expected.

-Sato Sensei established each principals.
-But he also emphasizes that these are not 3 different methods.
-They are just the characteristics of Slow-Pitch jigging and the continuous strategies combining all the characteristics are very important in the field.
+Sato Sensei established these principles.
+He also emphasizes that these are not 3 different methods.
+They are just the variations of Slow-Pitch jigging, and utilizing these characteristics in a continuous strategy is very important in the field.

 Introduction to Long Fall Jerk